emacsmirror/eide/README.txt

 instead of source files (*.el).
 As a consequence, any change in source files will be ignored until you compile again.

 -------------------------------------------------------------------------------
-Windows layout overview
+Instructions
 -------------------------------------------------------------------------------

-When you launch Emacs, it should look like this :
+When you launch Emacs, it should look like this:

         -----------------------------------------------------------
         |                                         |               |